 If you are under an attack and do not know how to respond, a free DDoS protection plan can help you mitigate.
 A DDoS protection plan usually requires routing your traffic through a web application firewall to identify and stop the bad traffic.

-AppTrana DDoS protection offers 14-day trial so you do not have to pay for the service until the attack is mitigated or until you have experienced the features and capabilities of the product.
+AppTrana managed DDoS protection offers a 14-day trial so you do not have to pay for the service until the attack is mitigated or until you have experienced the features and capabilities of the product.

 As soon as you are under attack or when you want to try the plan, simple onboard the website here.

 According to industry sources, a DDoS attack is not detected up until 4 to 5 hours of its commencement, and another 5 hours or more passes before the mitigation starts.